Electromagnetic compatibility: Postwar period

 After World War II the military became increasingly concerned with the effects of nuclear electromagnetic pulse (NEMP), lightning strike, and even high-powered radar beams, on vehicle and mobile equipment of all kinds, and especially aircraft electrical systems.

-When high RF emission levels from other sources became a potential problem (such as with the advent of microwave ovens), certain frequency bands were designated for Industrial, Scientific and Medical (ISM) use, allowing emission levels limited only by thermal safety standards.
-Later, the International Telecommunication Union adopted a Recommendation providing limits of radiation from ISM devices in order to protect radiocommunications.
+In 1947, when high RF emission levels from other sources became a potential problem (such as with the advent of microwave ovens), certain frequency bands were designated for Industrial, Scientific and Medical (ISM) use, allowing emission levels limited only by thermal heating safety standards.
+Later, the International Telecommunication Union adopted a Recommendation providing limits of radiation from ISM devices in order to protect radio communications.
 A variety of issues such as sideband and harmonic emissions, broadband sources, and the ever-increasing popularity of electrical switching devices and their victims, resulted in a steady development of standards and laws.

-From the late 1970s, the popularity of modern digital circuitry rapidly grew.
-As the technology developed, with ever-faster switching speeds (increasing emissions) and lower circuit voltages (increasing susceptibility), EMC increasingly became a source of concern.
+From the late 1970s, when the popularity of modern digital circuitry technology rapidly grew due to the information age and microelectronics, EMC increasingly became a source of concern due to ever-faster microprocessor switching frequencies over 1 MHz (increasing emissions) and below 5VDC circuit voltages (increasing susceptibility).
 Many more nations became aware of EMC as a growing problem and issued directives to the manufacturers of digital electronic equipment, which set out the essential manufacturer requirements before their equipment could be marketed or sold.
 Organizations in individual nations, across Europe and worldwide, were set up to maintain these directives and associated standards.
 In 1979, the American FCC published a regulation that required the electromagnetic emissions of all "digital devices" to be below certain limits.
 This regulatory environment led to a sharp growth in the EMC industry supplying specialist devices and equipment, analysis and design software, and testing and certification services.
 Low-voltage digital circuits, especially CMOS transistors, became more susceptible to ESD damage as they were miniaturised and, despite the development of on-chip hardening techniques, a new ESD regulatory regime had to be developed.